ririi7/DataAnalyst_ProjectsPortfolio/README.md

 # Ricka Johan - Junior Data Analyst Portfolio
 ## About
 Hello, I'm Ricka.
 I've recently completed my bootcamp masters program in Data Analytics, and am currently working towards my Professional Certificate in Data Analytics.
 My background is from Business Improvement & Quality Assurance, Recruitment & working with Human Resource Information Systems.
-Entering into the Data Analytics field has been a long-term desire to enact my problem-solving and reporting skills.
+Entering into the Data Analytics field has been a long-term desire, to enact my problem-solving and reporting skills.
 Thankfully, after the pandemic lockdowns I was finally able to resume my learning.
 I enjoy data wrangling, and exploring meaningful insights.
 My long-term goal is to specialise in the Big Data realm.
 Here, I share my Data Analytics and Data Science related projects to showcase my skills and track my progress in this field.

 # Projects